Pasiphae (moon): Physical characteristics

-With a diameter estimated at 58 km, Pasiphae is the largest retrograde and third largest irregular satellite after Himalia and Elara.
+With a diameter estimated at 58 km (Albedo 4.4%), Pasiphae is the largest retrograde and third largest irregular satellite after Himalia and Elara.

 Spectroscopical measurements in infrared indicate that Pasiphae is a spectrally featureless object, consistent with the suspected asteroidal origin of the object.

+The satellite appears pale red (colour indices V=17.22 B-V=0.74, R-V=0.38) though it falls into the grey color-class of C-type asteroids.

+Origin

+Pasiphae probably did not form near Jupiter but was captured by Jupiter later.
 Pasiphae is believed to be a fragment from a captured asteroid along with other Pasiphae group satellites.

-The satellite appears pale red (colour indices V=17.22 B-V=0.74, R-V=0.38) though it falls into the grey color-class of C-type asteroids.